Reporting by Amelia McKinlay

 Many students in rural areas travel long distances to get to school.
 A UNICEF study estimates that, at the secondary level, the mean distance from students’ homes to their schools is 8.5km in rural areas of Tanzania.
 Public transport is often both inadequate and expensive leaving children with no other option but to walk.
 Inevitably, this impacts on their attendance and performance at school, with students tired and unable to focus.
 A large number of students sadly give up school because of the struggles they face getting to school every day.

 For girls, walking to school can be particularly distressing, with ever-present risks of sexual harassment and exploitation.
 Many girls receive threatening advances from men, and some face high risk of abuse by bus drivers, shopkeepers and other adults.

 To prevent travelling long distances to school, some families send their children to stay in lodgings or with relatives close to the school.
 Alarmingly, this can be an equally dangerous environment.
 Without the protection of their family, young girls are often left at the mercy of older men resulting in early pregnancy and sexually transmitted diseases.

-Schools in Tanzania force girls to undergo compulsory pregnancy testing and expel girls who are found to be pregnant, give birth or get married.
+Schools in Tanzania may force girls to undergo pregnancy testing, and expulsion is the standard response to a girl being found to be pregnant.

 UNICEF reports that in Tanzania, adolescent pregnancy led to almost 3,700 girls dropping out of primary and secondary schools in 2016.
 The Economist reports: